ARM-software/arm-trusted-firmware/docs/user-guide.md

     be done in the EDK2 boot menu or in the platform file.
 Editing the platform file and rebuilding EDK2 will make the change persist.
 To do this:

-    1. In EDK, edit the following file:
+    1. In EDK2, edit the following file:

             ArmPlatformPkg/ArmVExpressPkg/ArmVExpress-FVP-AArch64.dsc